SindhuKaleeswaran/Tkinter/README.md

 ## Prerequisites

-- Python [version]: Ensure that you have Python [version] installed on your system.
+- Python: Ensure that you have Python installed on your system.
 - Tkinter: This project requires the Tkinter library, which is typically included with Python installations.
 If it's not installed, you may need to install it separately.

 ## Getting Started